SPL-ethz/snow/docs_src/development.rst

-The modeling framework that forms the basis for the SNOW python package was derived initially by :cite:t:`deck2022` (version 1.0) for systems comprising vials arranged in two spatial dimensions, and by :cite:t:`deck2022_pallet` (version 1.1) for systems comprising vials arranged in three spatial dimensions.
+The modeling framework that forms the basis for the SNOW python package was derived initially by :cite:t:`deck2022` (version 1.0) for systems comprising vials arranged in two spatial dimensions, and was extended by :cite:t:`deck2022_pallet` (version 1.1) to simulate systems comprising vials arranged in three spatial dimensions.

 This section discusses a minor aspect of this modeling framework, namely